Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-\ybco{7} stands alone as a material that becomes \textit{more} homogeneous as it is doped from optimal to overdoped \cite{hosseini_microwave_1999,turner_observation_2003}, due to its particular mechanism of doping through copper-oxide chains.
-Where Tl2201, LSCO, BSCCO, and even Ca-doped YBCO generally have phase stiffnesses that decrease when moving from optimal doping to overdoped, \ybco{7}'s phase stiffness increases substantially (see \autoref{fig:phase_stiff_all}).
+\ybco{7} stands alone as a material that becomes more homogeneous as it is doped from optimal to overdoped \cite{hosseini_microwave_1999,turner_observation_2003}, owing to its particular mechanism of doping through copper-oxide chains.
+Where Tl2201, LSCO, Bi2212, and even Ca-doped YBCO generally have phase stiffnesses that decrease when moving from optimal doping to overdoping, \ybco{7}'s phase stiffness increases substantially (\autoref{fig:phase_stiff_all}).
 Our specific prediction is that \ybco{7} doped further using pressure or uniaxial strain would show a continued rise in superfluid phase stiffness.

-Finally, we note that there are reasons to believe that the small values of $T_\theta$ seen in underdoped cuprates reflect distinct, more likely intrinsic physics than in the overdoped \footnote{This does not imply that disorder plays no role in the behavior of the underdoepd material - but it does suggest that an underlying piece of strong-correlation physics is the primary driver of the small values of $T_\theta$.}.
+Finally, we note that there are reasons to believe that the small values of $T_\theta$ seen in underdoped cuprates reflect distinct, more likely intrinsic physics than in the overdoped regime.
+(This does not imply that disorder plays no role in the behaviour of the underdoped material --- but it does suggest that an underlying piece of strong-correlation physics is the primary driver of the small values of $T_\theta$.)
 Specifically, there is independent evidence that not only $T_\theta$, but more generally the density of mobile charges drops with underdoping.
-For instance, the Drude weight, $D$, obtained by integrating the normal state optical conductivity up to frequencies of several hundred meV drops on the underdoped side upon approach to the Mott insuating state, while it remains large upon approaching the overdoped side of the SC dome; on the underdoped side the fraction of the mobile carriers that condense in the SC state ($\sim T_{\theta}/D$) remains nearly constant, while on the overdoped side, the drop in $T_\theta$ is associated with a decreasing fraction that condense.
+For instance, the Drude weight, $D$, obtained by integrating the normal-state optical conductivity up to frequencies of several hundred meV, drops on the underdoped side upon approach to the Mott insulating state, but it remains large upon approaching the overdoped side of the superconducting dome; on the underdoped side, the fraction of mobile carriers that condense in the superconducting state ($\sim T_{\theta}/D$) remains nearly constant, while on the overdoped side, the drop in $T_\theta$ is associated with a decreasing fraction of condensing carriers \cite{armitagemissingweight,michonSpectralWeightHoledoped2021}.